 It is important to note that the above results do not imply that a VC investment destroys value in equilibrium.
 An entrepreneur is still better off with a higher quality VC (consistent with Sørensen, 2007).
-For example, for an entrepreneur at the 99% quality quantile, moving from the lowest to the highest VC it can match with raises the startup's value by 89% and the entrepreneur's value by 33% (with endogenously determined contracts), even though firm value is not maximized and a larger fraction of it goes to the VC due to a higher equity share, participation and board representation.
-Also note that even the highest quality VCs still leave almost half of firm value to the entrepreneur, despite their considerable bargaining power.
+For example, for an entrepreneur at the 99% quality quantile, moving from the lowest to the highest quality VC match raises the startup's value by 89% and the entrepreneur's value by 33% (with endogenously determined contracts), even though firm value is not maximized and a larger fraction goes to higher-quality VC due to a higher equity share, participation, and board representation.
+Also note that to preserve incentives and remain competitive, even the highest quality VCs still leave almost half of firm value to the entrepreneur, despite their considerable bargaining power.

 The estimated link between qualities and contracts also speaks to patterns of persistence and "style" (Bengtsson and Sensoy, 2015; Bengtsson and Ravid, 2009).
-In equilibrium, VCs offer better entrepreneurs more entrepreneur-friendly contracts that barely vary with entrepreneur quality.
+In equilibrium, VCs offer better entrepreneurs more entrepreneur-friendly contracts that hardly vary with entrepreneur quality.
 This result cannot be driven completely by style (i.e., a VC fixed effect) when VCs encounter entrepreneurs from a range of qualities, of whom at least some have sufficient bargaining power to negotiate entrepreneur-friendly terms.
 Our model suggests that persistence can at least be partly explained by a market equilibrium in which VCs have much of the bargaining power.